 This site is not about trying to force everyone into the same social mold.
 One person's idea of a successful social life may be to go to three parties a week with a dozen drinking buddies.
 They may currently be dissatisfied because they're not as funny and rowdy as they'd like.
 Another person may be most content meeting a close friend for coffee once a week, and their goals are more about creating a handful of strong relationships and being able to do their own thing.
 They can each work on changing the way they socialize in a way that aligns with their values and personality.

-Some people are reflexively resistant to the idea of improving socially because they see it as being forced to change who they are.
+Some people are reflexively resistant to the idea of improving their social skills because they see it as being forced to change who they are.
 Here I won't point to a single article, but the section of the site that provides different perspectives on this issue, and which you can come to your own conclusions about:

 Similarly, some people are totally happy with how they are socially.
 They see their main social 'problem' as the fact that other people don't seem to accept them.
 I write about that here:

 A key part of making friends is taking initiative

-I mean taking the initiative to find places to meet people, to strike up conversations with them, to get their contact information and to attempt to organize plans with them if you seem to be getting along, and to try to keep in touch with them so the relationship can grow.
+I mean taking the initiative to find places to meet people, to strike up conversations with them, to get their contact information and attempt to hang out later, and to try to keep in touch so the relationship can grow.
 Obviously there's a lot more to making friends, but I find a lot of people go wrong by being too passive about the process.
-Rather than taking charge and actively trying to put together the kind of social life they want, they wait for other people to try to make friends with them first, then feel bad about themselves when no one is seemingly interested in them.
+Rather than taking charge and actively working to put together the kind of social life they want, they wait for other people to try to make friends with them first, then feel bad about themselves when no one is seemingly interested.
 This article, and the ones it links to within it, cover this idea and a ton more: